kb1981/Assignment_07/README.md

 # Assignment_07
 ---
-THanks for viewing my Assignment 07 for Foundations of Programming with Python
+Thanks for viewing my Assignment 07 for Foundations of Programming with Python
+:nerd_face: